Reviews You Can Rely On

 Pole Design Foldable

-Benefits aside, the Cressida FX Carbon are premium poles with a matching premium price.
-They are among the most expensive poles we tested.
-Given their generous grip extension, they are also not featherweight.
-Our testers never felt hindered by their weight, but if you are trying to shave grams from your kit, you might consider a lighter contender like the Black Diamond Distance Carbon Z. Lastly, carbon fiber is less durable than aluminum, so these aren't the most durable poles for trekking.
-If you want an aluminum pair that is women's-specific, check out the Black Diamond Trail - Women's.
-But if you are looking for comfortable, premium trekking poles that can move seamlessly between day hikes, peak bagging, alpine climbing, and mellow winter activities, then these are an excellent option.
+Given the Cressida FX Carbon's generous grip extension, they are not light but not hyper-light.
+“I never felt hindered by their weight, but if you are trying to shave grams from your kit, you might want to consider a lighter pair,” one tester noted.
+The Black Diamond Distance Carbon Z is one such option, weighing in at 10.2 ounces per pair.
+Additionally, since carbon fiber is less durable than aluminum, these poles aren't as long-lasting in the long run.
+Check out the Black Diamond Trail Back for an aluminum pole that can last your hiking lifetime with proper care.
+However, if you are looking for comfortable, premium trekking poles that can move seamlessly between day hikes, peak bagging, alpine climbing, and mellow winter activities, then these are an excellent option.

 Read more: Leki Cressida FX Carbon review